 Enable Consent Refused: toggling on enables the Consent Refused functionality.
 This functionality can be enabled independent of the ROI by toggling off Require on Creation but enabling Consent Refused.
 When this setting configuration is chosen, users will see the Consent Refused option at record creation but not the ROI option.

 Auto-expire ROI: This option allows system administrators to automatically add an expiration date to all unexpired ROIs for the Continuum (or Continuums, if enabled in Default settings).
 Auto-expiring ROIs is set up as a two-step process to avoid accidental mass expirations.
-After toggling on Auto-expire ROIs, system administrators will need to click “Mark all ROIs as expired” (figure 7) in order to complete the process.
+After toggling on Auto-expire ROI, system administrators need to click “Mark all ROIs as expired” in order to complete the process.

-ROI Status on Client Search Page: when toggled on, an ROI status of “Yes” (active ROI in the record with permission set to “Yes”), “No” (active ROI in the record with permission set to “No”), or “Missing” (no active ROI in the record) will display next to the name of each client in the search results on the client search page (figure 8).
+ROI Status on Client Search Page: when toggled on, an ROI status of “Yes” (active ROI in the record with permission set to “Yes”), “No” (active ROI in the record with permission set to “No”), or “Missing” (no active ROI in the record) displays next to the name of each client in the search results on the client search page.

 The status that displays is subject to the ROI settings (default or CoC-specific) and Default Model setting.

-In Release of Information settings you also configure the form that will display if “Electronic Signature” is the selected documentation type using the Form Editor (figure 9).
+In Release of Information settings you also configure the form that will display if “Electronic Signature” is the selected documentation type using the Form Editor.

-Changes made in Release of Information settings will be recorded in the Audit Log.
-To view this information, click the Audit Log icon (figure 10).
+Changes made in Release of Information settings are recorded in the Audit Log.
+To view this information, click the Audit Log icon.

-Information about changes that were made, including who they were made by and when, will display in the log (figure 11).
+Information about changes that were made, including who they were made by and when, displays in the log.

 Release of Information settings can also be configured individually for each agency.
 If an agency has its own ROI settings, these will override the ROI settings established in System Setup.

-To configure ROI settings for an agency, navigate to the Sharing tab > Advanced Options > Release of Information (figure 12) (ensuring you are switched into the correct agency first).
+To configure ROI settings for an agency, navigate to the Sharing tab > Advanced Options > Release of Information (ensuring you are switched into the correct agency first).